Home

 Is an important source of information on the stock market for value investors

-Checking stock investment advice contained in newspapers and magazines is an important value investing activity.
+Checking stock investment advice contained in newspapers, magazines and newsletters is an important value investing activity.

 I refer to the business section of the financial press (e.g., The Australian Financial Review), and the business section of major daily newspapers for company information.